-Travellers arriving into Tashkent International Airport can obtain their visa on arrival at the airport ONLY if there is no Uzbekistan embassy in the country where your flight is arriving from (not your country of residence).
-You will require a printed copy of your LOI that includes your exact flight details in order to board your flight so please ensure you supply this information to us.
+Travellers arriving into Tashkent International Airport can obtain their visa on arrival at the airport ONLY if this is nominated as your place of application on your LOI.
+Etickets will need to be provided when you apply for your LOI.
+You will require a printed copy of your LOI before your board your flight.
 Costs will depend on your nationality (currently approx US$100) and payment must be in cash.
 It is not possible to get a visa on arrival at any land border.
 You will also need a printed copy of your Visa Application Form as these are not always available in English at airport immigration

 Travellers on PCJU – Jewels of Uzbekistan, PCKL – Kyrgyzstan Lakes of The Sky, PCGS – Grand Silk Explorer & PCPT – Tajikistan Pamir Adventure may apply for an LOI indicating Tashkent International Airport as place of visa application in order to get a Visa on Arrival.

 Please note that travellers on PCPT - Tajikistan Pamir Adventure will require a double entry visa.
 Enter the total number of days of your stay in Uzbekistan on your LOI form and indicate that a double entry is required

 All visitors to Uzbekistan must register with the local department of the Ministry of Internal Affairs within 3 working days after arrival.
 When staying at a hotel, you will be registered automatically.
 Please ensure you keep any registration documents issued by the hotel until you exit the country.